 Local, state and federal agencies utilize different radio systems and frequencies.
 The Parties agree to share the appropriate radio frequencies with each other in order to enhance firefighter safety and allow for an effective mutual aid response.
-Fireground operations will be conducted on VHF using the UCR radio plan whenever possible.
-During the initial attack period, 800 MHz will be used to communicate with VPSCC to coordinate non-fire suppression activities.
 The VHF Communications Plan for the UCR and Craig Interagency Fire are included in Attachment - A.